8,618 miles / 13,870 Km by Ride-Share/Hitchhiking

 It wasn’t really the best time of year to see Tasmania, we were just coming out of the winter months but it wasn’t really warm yet.
 We found a group of people who were renting a camper-van and driving around the island for 10 days, we decided to join them.
 We landed in Hobart and headed south to camp in the forest on the south east of Tasmania.
 From there we headed up the east coast to the Tasman peninsular and camped in Fortescue bay, a national park camping area with warm showers and a beautiful beach, even if it was too cold to swim.
 From there we visited one of the most popular tourist attractions in Tasmania, Wineglass bay.
 We hiked around the peninsular there and camped a couple of nights in the national park campsite there.
 The next place of interest was cradle mountain, it isn’t the highest mountain in Tasmania but it is more accessible than the highest.
 After another few days driving down the west coast we headed inland to Lake Saint Claire where we free camped on the edge of Lake King William, but woke up to find that it had started to snow in the night, we spent the next day driving back towards Hobart until we escaped the snow and found a countryside pub to have a meal and some beers.
 After we got back to Hobart the group we had joined left, but we stayed in the city for a few more days.
 I like Hobart, it’s a small city that feels like an English town, it was the first time I had found an actual pub that felt like the pubs in Sheffield, the real ale is good there too.

 I spent my last few months living in Melbourne with a two Italian guys who were friends of a girl I had met in Western Australia.
-My plan was to work for my last few months and get together as much money as I could before I left for Asia, but it was harder to find work with my visa almost at its end, it also didn’t help that it was the start of summer and a lot of European travellers were coming to the city looking for work for the summer.
+My plan was to work for my last few months and get together as much money as I could before I left for Asia, but it was harder to find work with my visa almost at its end, it also didn’t help that it was the start of summer and a lot of European travelers were coming to the city looking for work for the summer.
 I only managed to work for a few weeks as a waiter, but I did manage to secure sponsorship from Vivente cycles, which meant I could get one of their World Ranndoneur bicycles with a 50% discount.
 I had a great few months in Melbourne and that was mostly because of my hosts and their friends who welcomed me into their homes and celebrated Xmas and New Years Eve together.
 After my time in Melbourne I flew with my new bicycle to Indonesia.

 Other useful links: